Code-Institute-Submissions/king-metric/README.md

 2. He launched the project on Gitpod from the repository, using Gitpod's Chrome extension.
 3. He continued his work and development on Gitpod.
 4. He pushed all relevant and significant changes to the repository, from Gitpod, regularly.
+5. Once the project was completed, he published the project using <a href="https://pages.github.com/" rel="noopener" target="_blank">GitHub Pages</a>.

 There are no differences between the deployed and the developed version.
 Carlos used one branch: master.